harness/developer-hub/docs/platform/variables-and-expressions/harness-expressions-reference.md

 - In the `values.yaml` file, OpenShift Params, and Kustomize Patches.
 - To reference the current Harness release number as part of your manifest.
-- To reference versioned ConfigMaps and Secrets in custom resources and fields unknown by Harness.
+- To reference versioned ConfigMaps and secrets in custom resources and fields unknown by Harness.

 **Important:** Users must update their delegate to version  to use this expression.